lguosu/game_of_life/README.md

-# Conway's Game of Life
+# Conway's Game of Life - CPU and GPU Implementations

 This is a C++17 implementation of Conway's Game of Life, a cellular automaton devised by the British mathematician John Conway in 1970.
-This implementation serves as a reference CPU version before proceeding with a CUDA GPU-accelerated version.
+The project includes both a CPU version and a CUDA GPU-accelerated version, allowing for performance comparison between the two approaches.

 ## Rules of the Game